Cariou v. Prince

 Cariou v.
 Prince, 714 F.3d 694 (2d Cir.
-2013) is a copyright case in the United States Court of Appeals for the Second Circuit, on the question of whether artist Richard Prince's appropriation art treatment of Patrick Cariou's photographs was a copyright infringement or a fair use.
+2013) is a copyright case of the United States Court of Appeals for the Second Circuit, on the question of whether artist Richard Prince's appropriation art treatment of Patrick Cariou's photographs was copyright infringement or fair use.
 The Second Circuit held in 2013 that Prince's appropriation art could constitute fair use, and that a number of his works were transformative fair uses of Cariou's photographs.
 The Court remanded to the United States District Court for the Southern District of New York for reconsideration of five of Prince's works.
 The Supreme Court denied Cariou's petition for a writ of certiorari, and the case settled in 2014.

+Cariou was criticized, both by academics and other courts, for giving too much weight to transformative use in determining fair use.
+In 2021, another Second Circuit panel hearing Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith on appeal, decided that "some clarification is in order" since the trial court had read too much into its decision that Andy Warhol's Orange Prince had sufficiently transformed the photograph it was based on as not to be infringing.
+Two years later the U.S. Supreme Court affirmed the decision.

 Background

-Photographer Patrick Cariou published in 2000 Yes, Rasta a book of black and white photographs of the Rastafarian community in Jamaica.
-Richard Prince in 2008 created Canal Zone, a series of art works incorporating Cariou's photographs.
+Patrick Cariou published Yes, Rasta, a book of his black and white photographs of the Rastafarian community in Jamaica, in 2000.
+Eight years later Richard Prince created Canal Zone, a series of art works incorporating Cariou's photographs.
 Prince's works involved copying the original photographs and engaging in a variety of transformations.
 These included printing them, increasing them in size, blurring or sharpening, adding content (sometimes in color), and sometimes compositing multiple photographs together or with other works.
 Prince exhibited his collection at Gagosian Gallery in New York as appropriation art.

 In 2009, Cariou filed a copyright infringement suit against Richard Prince, as well as Gagosian Gallery, Larry Gagosian (the founder and owner of the gallery), and RCS MediaGroup (which printed the exhibit catalog).